the-turing-way/the-turing-way/workshops/book-dash/2023-Nov-BookDash-10.md

 ### Application, Review and Selection process

    * As in the past, we invited applications through an open call where interested applicants could state their goals and interest in the Book Dash.
-       * Previous attendees and long-term members of the community were also invited to sign up as mentors for new contributors and session leads as part of the application process
+       * Previous attendees and long-term members of the community were also invited to sign up as mentors for new contributors and session leads as part of the application process.
    * Applicants were asked to describe what they wanted to contribute to the Turing Way during the Book Dash, and how they would collaborate and engage with other participants.
    * To get a sense of the time zones these applicants came from, we asked them to choose their preferred slots.
    * The Book Dash Planning Committee used the [rubrics](https://the-turing-way.netlify.app/community-handbook/bookdash/bookdash-application#rubrics-for-scoring-applications) to score the applications during the review.
 They met online to discuss applications, frame feedback and conclude their selection process.